m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

      * But any real business:
        * Knows what their acceptable defect rate is
        * Is already operating at it
+     * So: defect rate hysteresis
-     * So the real value proposition is "write fewer tests and have the same number of defects"
+     * The real value proposition is "write fewer tests and have the same number of defects"
      * But no-one wants to admit that a nonzero defect rate is acceptable to them
- * Big companies already
+ * Big companies already adjust
  * Thinking bigger is already happening
    * nix/nixos is the bigger solution you were asking for
    * (but it's written in C++, so it's probably still buggy)